Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 - The blood enters the alveolar capillaries coming from the pulmonary arteries.
 This is where the exchange of gases occurs.
 The oxygen is absorbed, and the CO2 is taken out.

 - The blood then flows back into the left atrium from the pulmonary veins.

 - This left atrium contracts and the blood then flows into the mitral valves and then into the left ventricle.

-- The left ventricle contracts, causing the mitral valve t close, and then the blood goes to the aortic valve and then the aorta and its branches in order to distribute to the heart and the whole body.
+- The left ventricle contracts, causing the mitral valve t close, and then the blood goes to the aortic valve and then the aorta and its branches to distribute to the heart and the whole body.

 The Blood Vessels

 When the blood exits the heart, it enters what we call the vascular system.
-This is a numerous amount of blood vessels that will deliver the blood to the tissues and promotes the delivery of nutrients and oxygen.
+This is a large amount of blood vessels that will deliver the blood to the tissues and promotes the delivery of nutrients and oxygen.
 Here there will be the exchange of metabolic wastes, hormones, and other cell products.

 This is the number of times that the heart beats in a minute.
 The average normal resting rate is between 60 and 80.

 Fitter people have a lower resting heart rate due to their higher stroke volume.